 • Check that the port really is the ICM HTTP Port and not the J2EE port i.e SMICM then menu GOTO --> SERVICES and check the port number for HTTP.
 It should be HTTP port

-• If the error is because of integration server when using Proxy communications then check these. i.e SXMB_ADM->Integration Engine Configuration->Corresponding Integration Server enrty should be dest:// Where < Http Integration server -Destination > is the RFC destination (SM59) of type HTTP connection (type H) to the Integration Server.
-In this case, host name, port, and path prefix are saved in the RFC destination.
+• If the error is because of the integration server when using Proxy communications then check these. i.e SXMB_ADM->Integration Engine Configuration->Corresponding Integration Server entry should be dest:// Where < Http Integration server -Destination > is the RFC destination (SM59) of type HTTP connection (type H) to the Integration Server.
+In this case, hostname, port, and path prefix are saved in the RFC destination.

 6)Error: 405 Method Not Allowed

 Description: The method specified in the Request-Line is not allowed for the resource identified by the Request-URI

 Description: The server encountered an unexpected condition which prevented it from fulfilling the request.